Ali Al Haj: Youth

 On 30 January 2019, Al Haj was called up for the Lebanon national under-23 team for a trial in view of the 2020 AFC U23 qualification, and was called up for the final 23 man squad on 15 March 2019.
 Al Haj played twice in the tournament, against the United Arab Emirates on 22 March and Maldives on 26 March, in both instances as a substitute.

 Senior

 Al Haj was first called up to the Lebanon senior national team by coach Aleksandar Ilić for a training camp in Bnachii, Zgharta between 19 and 27 September 2022.
 He made his debut on 30 December 2022, starting in a friendly game against the United Arab Emirates in Dubai.
+On 25 June 2023, Al Haj scored his first senior international goal in a 4–1 win against Bhutan in the 2023 SAFF Championship.

+In December 2023, Al Haj was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 A skilled forward, Al Haj can play on the flanks as a winger on either side, as well as centrally, both behind the striker and as a centre-forward.
-He has been described has being more individually talented than his father, Jamal, who also played as a footballer at Nejmeh and the Lebanon national team.
+He has been described as being more individually talented than his father, Jamal, who also played as a footballer at Nejmeh and the Lebanon national team.
+In 2020, Al Haj was cited by Lebanon national team captain Hassan Maatouk as the most promising talent in Lebanon.

 Personal life

-Al Haj's father and agent, Jamal, captained and managed Nejmeh, while his older brother, Youssef, also plays football.
-In 2020, Al Haj was cited by Lebanon national team captain Hassan Maatouk as the most promising talent in Lebanon.
+Al Haj's father and agent Jamal captained and managed Nejmeh, while his older brother Youssef also plays football.